 It is important to understand how to wrap your brisket.
 There are several points of view about this.

-As a student of all things smoked and grilled, I’ve experimented with a variety of approaches.
+I’ve experimented with various approaches as a student of all things smoked and grilled.
 I recently found Texas barbeque guru Aaron Franklin’s simple and tidy 6-step approach, and I love it.

 Here’s how it’s done, starting with a sheet of butcher paper roughly five times as long as your brisket measures across the short side: